Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

-In Finder choose Go, then Utilites and double-click Terminal icon to launch Terminal.
+In Finder choose Go, then Utilities and double-click Terminal icon to launch Terminal.

 Installing macOS Monterey 11 on unsupported Mac Pro

-Create bootable USB installer by typing a following command (all in one line), then press ENTER:
+Create bootable macOS Monterey installer by typing a following command (all in one line), then press ENTER:

 sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume